Salmon Fishing In Scotland

 How To Set The Hook When A Salmon Takes Your Fly

 If the hook on your salmon fly is not set properly after a salmon takes it the fish more often than not will shake out the fly shortly into the fight which is worst feeling of all after the excitement of contact.
 A few years ago I was tasked with making sure one of the UK's best all round course fishermen succeeded in catching his first ever salmon.
-You'll hear in this video Keith Arthur repeating exactly what I advised him to do after he successfully hooked his first ever salmon following several years of trying.
+You'll hear in this video Keith Arthur repeating exactly how I explained how best to hook a salmon on the fly when he successfully landed his first ever salmon following several years of trying.
 I had Keith into his first ever salmon within the first 20 minutes.

 The most effective salmon hooking procedure I’ve found is to 'absolutely' ignore the initial series of tugs from a salmon as at this point the fish has not turned on your salmon fly.
 You must have the composure to wait until the salmon turns and starts heading back to the lie he came from with your fly in its mouth.
 This is easily identified by a steady & consistent draw of line coming off your fly reel.
 Personally I give the draw part of the take approx 5 slowly counted seconds before I set the hook.
 This 5 seconds of draw is in addition to the initial seconds of tugs that most takes from an Atlantic salmon incorporate so in total you could easily be a total of 10 seconds into the contact before you’re ready to set the hook.